 GeneCards Summary for GNAI1 Gene

 GNAI1 (Guanine Nucleotide Binding Protein (G Protein), Alpha Inhibiting Activity Polypeptide 1) is a Protein Coding gene.
-Diseases associated with GNAI1 include pertussis.
+Diseases associated with GNAI1 include pertussis and cholera.
 Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and GPCR Pathway.
-GO annotations related to this gene include GTP binding and GTPase activity.
+GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.